gabe-sky/cascadia-puppetcode/readme.txt

   mv production production.moved
   git clone https://github.com/fnaard/cascadia-puppetcode production

-Edit the site.pp file so that the node definition refers to your Windows demo machine.
+Edit the site.pp file so that the node definition refers to your Windows demo machine's name.

   node 'robin.puppetlabs.vm' {     # <--- swap in your fqdn

 The examples rely on several forge modules.
 These are listed in the manifests/site.pp file next to the includes that need them.
 Here are the commands you'll need to run on the Master to install them:

-    puppet module install puppetlabs-registry
+   `puppet module install puppetlabs-registry
     puppet module install puppetlabs-dism
     puppet module install puppetlabs-powershell
     puppet module install puppetlabs-acl
     puppet module install ceritsc-chocolatey_sw
-    puppet module install rismoney-chocolatey
+    puppet module install rismoney-chocolatey`

 You should be all set to start doing the Windows demos.
 Before you start, make sure you can do a `puppet agent -t` on the Windows machine.